zodern/meteor-relay/README.md

 The schema is used to provide types for for the `run` function's parameter, and to check the arguments when subscribing to the publication.

 The `name` is optional.
-If it is not provided, the babel plugin will add one based on the export name and file name, with the `subscribe` prefix removed.
-If the above example did not have a name, the generated name might look like `projectM2957c`.
+If it is not provided, the babel plugin will add one based on the export name and file name.

 `createPublication` returns a function you can use to subscribe to the publication.
 This function returns a [Subscription Handle](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe), the same as `Meteor.subscribe` would.